AliceO2Group/QualityControl/doc/PostProcessing.md

 Currently the source of reference data is specified as a run-type and beam-type specific `referenceRun` number.
 This will be modified once a centralized way of accessing reference plots will become available in the framework.
 The `notOlderThan` option allows to ignore monitor objects that are older than a given number of seconds.
 A value of -1 means "no limit".
 The `ignorePeriodForReference` and `ignorePassForReference` boolean parameters control whether the period and/or pass names should be matched or not when querying the reference plots from the database.
-A value of `"1"` (default) means that the reference plots are not required to match the period and/or pass names of the current run, while a value of `"0"` means that the reference plot is retrieved only if the corresponding period and/or pass names match those of the current run.
+A value of `"true"` (default) means that the reference plots are not required to match the period and/or pass names of the current run, while a value of `"false"` means that the reference plot is retrieved only if the corresponding period and/or pass names match those of the current run.

 The input MonitorObjects to be processed are logically divided in **dataGroups**.
 Each group is configured via the following parameters: